maateen/bangla-web-fonts/fonts/kalpurush/_index.md

 - Multiple web font formats supported

 ## License
-This font is part of the Avro Free Bangla Font Project and is available for free use.
+This Font Software is licensed under the [SIL Open Font License](https://openfontlicense.org/), Version 1.0.
+No modification of the license is permitted, only verbatim copy is allowed.